gradle/gradle/design-docs/build-migration-verification.md

 * The filesystem location of the to-be-built Gradle project (defaults to current project)
 * The target Gradle version of the to-be-built Gradle project (default to version in use)
 * The invocation to use to build the outcomes (defaults to `assemble`)

----

-##### Questions

-**What snapshots the archives?**

-Does this task snapshot the archives to some kind of storage location (because a subsequent execution of the project in the same place could override files that we need for comparison)?
-Probably not.
-What to do here is going to be specific to each kind of outcome.

-Another option would be to have the outcome objects do any inspection at this point and transfer the file system objects into in memory representations.
-This would avoid the overwrite issue, but will result in unnecessary work being performed as information about the outcome may never be required.

-**What madness do we unleash by building over the top?**

-In the Gradle upgrade case, this task will be re-executing the build that is running this task… twice (once for from version, once for to version).
-Besides outputs being overwritten by subsequent builds, it's not clear how feasible this is given that the different Gradle versions may write differen data structures to places like the `.gradle` directory.

 #### Gradle Comparison *domain object*